JaimeMagiera/experience-sampler-data-collector-s2i/README.md

 ## Utilities ##
 This repository also contains several utilities that you can use to test your data collector.

-[test-data-collector.sh](test-data-collector.sh) This shell script simulates a survey submission to your data collector.
-Use the **-s** flag to provide the URL.
+[test-data-collector.sh](test-data-collector.sh) This shell script simulates a survey submission to your data collector script.
+Use the -u flag to provide the complete URL to the data collector script.
+The Study ID value is "TEST123".
+The "Participant ID" and "Pause Time" are randomly generated.

-[test-data-collector.html](test-data-collector.html) is webpage with embedded javascript that simulates a survey submission.
-Enter the data collector URL in the form.
+[test-data-collector.html](test-data-collector.html) is webpage with embedded javascript that simulates a survey submission to your data collector script.
+Provide the complete URL to the data collector script in the URL textfield.
+The Study ID value is "TEST123".
+The "Participant ID" and "Pause Time" are randomly generated.